Bhanu1776/PlanStack/learnings.md

 - Catch all segments in nextjs - [[...sign-up]]
 - zustand
 - How can we use skeleton effectively
+- How can we use zod to validate input & outputs using zod - by creating create-safe-action function
+- Creating custom hook called use-action for board.
+- How to structure server action files
+  - index.ts    -> action function
+  - schema.ts   -> zod validation schema
+  - types.ts    -> using zod schema by inferring types

 ## Setting up database